flutter/website/_includes/setup/path-win.md

 ### Update your path

-The above command sets your PATH variable temporarily, for the current terminal window.
-To modify this variable permanently for all terminal sessions:
+You can update your PATH variable for the current session only at the command line, as shown in [Clone the Flutter repo](./#clone-the-repo).
+You'll probably want to update this variable permanently, so you can run `flutter` commands in any terminal session.

 1. Add Flutter to your PATH environment variable by opening **Control Panel>System and Security>System>Advanced system settings>Environment Variables...**